Dablio-0/api-laravel-project-fatec/README.md

 The data information be going to get from a embedded system.
 The product get the information and sent to API that sent to frontend, the same scenario in inverse for other process.

-This project is a project presentation to ACELERA FATEC, an education event at university FATEC Prof. Waldomiro May that present some systems created by itself students.q
+This project is a project presentation to ACELERA FATEC, an education event at university FATEC Prof. Waldomiro May that present some systems created by itself students.